MahBoiDeveloper/GZHHotkeysEditor/README.md

-# C&C: Generals — Zero Hour Hotkeys Editor
+# GenHotkeys
 [![Support me on Boosty](https://img.shields.io/badge/boosty-50₽/month-green.svg?logo=boosty)](https://boosty.to/mah_boi)
 ## About the project
-GZH Hotkeys Editor is an attempt to create a useful tool for editing C&C: Generals and C&C: Generals - Zero Hour hotkeys without editing the main game text file (`generals.csf`).
-At the moment the editor is in alpha stage, which means that the program is unstable and many features aren't implemented yet.
+GenHotkeys is an attempt to create a useful tool for editing C&C: Generals and C&C: Generals - Zero Hour hotkeys without editing the main game text file (`generals.csf`).
+At the moment the editor is in beta stage, which means that the program is unstable and many features aren't implemented yet.

 ## Building Manually
 0. Download and install [Qt 5.15.2](https://www.qt.io/offline-installers) to the `C:\Qt` folder